 California is leading the country in the field of clean and renewable energy.
 At PG&E, we know the future of energy is changing, and we’re changing with it.
 Over the coming months, we’re publishing a series of newspaper columns authored by our leaders including Tony Earley, Chairman; Geisha Williams, President, Electric; and Nick Stavropoulos, President, Gas.
 The goal of this series is to share details about some of the innovative initiatives we are undertaking to transform our energy infrastructure for the future.

-Read opinion columns by members of PG&E's leadership team from 2016
+Read opinion columns by members of PG&E's leadership team

 It’s no secret that renewable energy is on the rise across America, and California is leading the way—with astonishing speed.